The Hundred-Foot Journey (film)

-The Hundred-Foot Journey is a 2014 American comedy-drama film directed by Lasse Hallström from a screenplay written by Steven Knight, adapted from Richard C. Morais' 2010 novel of the same name.
-It stars Helen Mirren, Om Puri, Manish Dayal, and Charlotte Le Bon, and is about a battle in a French village between two restaurants that are directly across the street from each other: a new Indian restaurant owned by an Indian emigrant family and an established French restaurant with a Michelin star owned by a French woman.
+The Hundred-Foot Journey is a 2014 comedy drama film directed by Lasse Hallström and written by Steven Knight, adapted from Richard C. Morais's novel of the same name.
+Starring Helen Mirren, Om Puri, Manish Dayal, and Charlotte Le Bon, it's about a battle in a French village between two restaurants that are directly across the street from each other: a new Indian restaurant owned by an Indian emigrant family and an established French restaurant with a Michelin star owned by a French woman.

-Produced by Steven Spielberg and Oprah Winfrey for DreamWorks Pictures through their respective production companies, Amblin Entertainment and Harpo Films (first relaunch film), in association with Participant Media and Reliance Entertainment, the film was released by Touchstone Pictures on August 8, 2014, and grossed $89.5 million at the worldwide box office.
+Produced by Steven Spielberg and Oprah Winfrey for DreamWorks Pictures through their respective production companies, Amblin Entertainment and Harpo Films (first relaunch film), in association with Participant Media and Reliance Entertainment, the film was released by Touchstone Pictures on August 8, 2014, and grossed $90.4 million at the worldwide box office.

 Plot

 The Muslim Konkani Kadam family runs a restaurant in Mumbai.
-As a child, the second-oldest son, Hassan, would shop with his mother at the market, where he was adept at picking the highest-quality food.
+As a child Hassan, the second-oldest, would shop with his mother at the market, where he was adept at picking the highest-quality food.
 Now a young man, he is in training to replace her as the restaurant's main cook.

 When a mob attacks and burns down the restaurant after a disputed election, his mother dies in the fire.
-Seeking asylum in Europe, the Kadams first settle in London, but they dislike the climate and their house, which is right next to Heathrow, so they depart for mainland Europe.
+Seeking asylum in Europe, the Kadams move to London but, disliking the climate, food, and their house next to Heathrow, they depart for mainland Europe.

-Near St. Antonin in the Midi-Pyrénées in France, the brakes on the Kadams' van fail.
-Marguerite, a local woman, passes by and helps tow the van to town.
-She invites the family into her apartment while they deal with the auto repair shop and arrange lodgings for the night, and she treats them to a tray of delicious food she made using fresh, local ingredients.
+Near St. Antonin in the Midi-Pyrénées in France, the Kadams' van's brakes fail.
+Local woman Marguerite tows them into town.
+Inviting them into her apartment to deal with the auto repair shop and arrange lodgings for the night, she treats them to a tray of delicious food made with fresh, local ingredients.

-The next morning, Hassan follows his father, Abbu, to an abandoned property they passed the night before.
-A restaurant had been there, but it failed because Le Saule Pleureur ("The Weeping Willow"), an upscale French restaurant with a Michelin star, is located just across the street, a hundred feet away.
-Abbu buys the land anyway, as he is confident the Indian food Hassan will cook for their restaurant will attract customers.
+The next morning, Hassan and his father Abbu seek out an abandoned restaurant they passed the night before.
+It had failed because the upscale, Michelin starred, French restaurant Le Saule Pleureur ("The Weeping Willow"), where Marguerite is sous chef, is directly across the street, a hundred feet away.
+Abbu acquires it anyway, as he is confident Hassan's Indian food will attract customers.

-Naming their restaurant Maison Mumbai, the Kadam family renovates the property.
-One day, Madame Mallory, the proprietor of Saule Pleureur, visits and asks to see their menu.
-Abbu hesitates, but Hassan gladly gives it to her in case she wishes to dine with them sometime.
-When she buys all of the ingredients the Kadams need from the local market on the day of their grand opening, a war of sabotage and complaints to the mayor of the village erupts between Abbu and Mallory.
-While this is going on, Hassan asks Marguerite, who is a sous chef at Saule Pleureur, to help him learn about French cooking, and they develop feelings for each other.
+The Kadams renovate their restaurant, Maison Mumbai.
+One day, Saule Pleureur's proprietor Madame Mallory, visits to see their menu.
+Abbu hesitates, but Hassan gladly gives it to her, in case she ever wishes to dine with them.
+When she buys all of the ingredients they need from the local market on the day of their grand opening, a war of sabotage and complaints to the village mayor erupts between Abbu and Mallory.
+Simultaneously, Hassan asks Marguerite to help him learn about French cooking, and they develop feelings for each other.